EasyPost/pystalk/README.md

 ## Requirements / Installing

 This software works with Python 3.6+.
+It should work PyPy3 but has not been tested extensively.

 It does not support any asynchronous event loops and has not been tested with gevent.
 It's designed for simple, synchronous use.